Evande1/Interrupted-Rest/README.md

 You and your friend will play as teachers whose students are falling asleep in a lecture theatre and you must help wake up your students.
 Player 1 Controls &emsp; Player 2 Controls
 <br>
-W Key: Up &emsp;         Up Arrow: Up
+W Key: Up &emsp; &emsp;Up Arrow: Up
 <br>
 S Key: Down &emsp; Down Arrow: Down
 <br>